rishabhswarnkar/webflow/docs/REPORT.md

 ### Schema Generation

 - **Neon**: Excellent compatibility with AI tools due to SQL schema generation
+- **Supabase**: Good compatibility with AI tools due to SQL schema generation
 - **MongoDB**: Good but requires more complex schema validation

 ### Query Assistance

-Both solutions work well with AI tools
+All solutions work well with AI tools
 Neon has better integration with existing AI coding assistants

 ---